 Northumberland was under constant threat from Scottish raids during the medieval era with wealthy priories and abbeys being particularly vulnerable to Scottish attacks.
 This was emphasised in 1296 with a raid on Northumberland in which Hexham Abbey was sacked by the Scots.
 Edward I granted the priors of Tynemouth a licence to build a castle around their priory, though there were presumably already defences at the site.
 Today the medieval gatehouse with its projecting barbican is the most notable remnant of this castle situated on the edge of a defensive ditch that marks the entry into the priory grounds from the town of Tynemouth.

 King Edward I had stayed at Tynemouth on more than one occasion during the 1290s while he meddled in the appointment of the Scottish king at Berwick.
 The name of the cove – King Edward’s Bay – beneath the Tynemouth rock may derive from this time.
 Edward’s Queen, Margaret also came to Tynemouth on more than one occasion and on her last visit in 1304, the townsmen of Tynemouth stole the silver and gilt trumpet from her official trumpeter.
-Edward and Margaret’s son, King Edward II visited Tynemouth too, with his much disliked ‘favourite’ Piers Gaveston before setting sail for Scarborough where Gaveston met his end.
+Edward and Margaret’s son, King Edward II visited Tynemouth too, with his widely disliked ‘favourite’ Piers Gaveston before setting sail for Scarborough where Gaveston met his end.

 In 1314 Robert the Bruce attacked Tynemouth Priory but Tynemouth was successfully defended.
 The priory came under attack again in 1318, this time from a Northumbrian called Gilbert Middleton.
 The Middletons were shavaldores, a noted family who been forced to live like marauders in the years after Northumberland was devastated by Scottish raids.
 Shavaldores were the fourteenth century equivalent of the Border Reivers.
 Tynemouth Priory and Castle were successfully defended under the leadership of Sir Robert Delaval and Middleton was subsequently captured and executed.

-Despite the occasional threat from raiders, Tynemouth Priory continued to prosper until its ultimate closure in 1539 during Henry VIII’s Dissolution of the monasteries.
+Despite the occasional threat from raiders, Tynemouth Priory continued to prosper until its ultimate closure in 1539 during Henry VIII’s Dissolution of the Monasteries.
 Prior Blakeney, the last prior, received a pension and retired as a farmer to Benwell west of Newcastle, one of the former possessions of Tynemouth Priory.